tongyuantongyu/vs-NNVISR/docs/integration.md

 ## Non-standard Network operators

-TensorRT does not have very wide support for neural network operators.
+TensorRT may not support some special neural network operators.

-Specially, NNVISR provides the Deformable Convolution (DCN) implementation for TensorRT, so networks using DCNs are supported by NNVISR without further work.
+Specially, NNVISR provides the Deformable Convolution (DCNv2) implementation for TensorRT, so networks using DCNs are supported by NNVISR without further work.
 For NNVISR to correctly recognize DCN operator in your model, use namespace `custom` and name `DeformConv2d`.